 “What do you consider is your biggest pressure growing your agency, and what methods have you put in place to reduce/avoid it?”

-This is a monster 8000+ word practical guide on how to cope with the pressures of scaling your agency.
-I’ve produced this guide for agency owners at all stages.
-So with that said, you may find the stuff our agency owners have advised is something you’re doing already.
+This is a practical guide on how to cope with the pressures of scaling your agency.
+This guide is for agency owners at all stages.
+So with that said, you may find the advice our agency owners have shared is something you’re doing already.

-Knowing this, I’ve included a quick navigation so you can go straight to the sections that you identify with the most:
+Knowing this, we’ve included a quick navigation so you can go dive into the sections you need the most.

 A previous survey by Hubspot revealed that two-thirds of agency owners consider unpredictable cash flow one of their top three challenges, and 19% of them called it their top concern.

-Darren Marble, CEO of CrowdfundX, can relate to Dan’s statement.
-He also revealed that his biggest pressure is “ensuring that they generate enough revenue to cover salaries and overheads on a monthly basis”.
+“My biggest pressure is ensuring that they generate enough revenue to cover salaries and overheads on a monthly basis.

 Whatever size your agency is or how fast it’s growing, there’s always going to be that uncertainty of cash-flow.
 Sadly, we can’t see into the future and predict when we’re going to get hit by unexpected costs or experience one of those ‘bad months”.